taufikjamjada4-create/PhoneExtractor/README.md

+## Note:- I Upload The Output From Videos That I have But You Have To Use Your Own Videos.

 # Extract The Spam Phone Numbers From The Videos
 Created The Python Project Using The Tesserect-OCR Library To Extract The Spam Phone Numbers From Videos.